The Mole (Australian TV series) season 1: Episode 6

 Dam Flags: The host met the players at their breakfast table and asked for the one of them who best characterized endurance and tenacity.
 Alan said this was probably him, but that it would be best not to separate him from the women, so the group chose Linda.
 She was sent away, not to participate in this challenge.
 The other four were taken to Gordon Dam, and told, for $10,000, to abseil on the dam wall and retrieve, among them, at least two of the three flags that had been placed on the dam face.
-There were two 60-meter abseils and one 140-meter abseil.
+There were two 60-metre abseils and one 140-metre abseil.
 They could only abseil once each, and retrieve one flag each.
 Only Alan had had any previous experience abseiling.
 The flags were off to one side of the abseil line, so the players had to swing off the dam face to reach them.
-Jan was first, on a 60-meter abseil, but could not retrieve a flag.
-Alan was next, on the 60-meter abseil as well, and though he dropped past the blue flag, the hardest one to retrieve, he managed to get the red one.
-Abby then tried the 60-meter drop, but after a few attempts she found that she had dropped too far and could not get to it.
-Beverley was then left to attempt the 140-meter drop.
+Jan was first, on a 60-metre abseil, but could not retrieve a flag.
+Alan was next, on the 60-metre abseil as well, and though he dropped past the blue flag, the hardest one to retrieve, he managed to get the red one.
+Abby then tried the 60-metre drop, but after a few attempts she found that she had dropped too far and could not get to it.
+Beverley was then left to attempt the 140-metre drop.
 As she reached the bottom, she had to release a rope to the others to swing her toward the flag.
 She was quickly physically drained, and ultimately unable to retrieve it, meaning failure in the challenge.